TV Replacemnt

 I assembled the front frame into the cut-off cabinet and brought out all my wood clamps.
 After figuring out how to clamp it all, I glued all the surfaces, assembled it, and reinstalled all the clamps.
 The dried assembly looked quite good, but did have some minor gaps and irregularities.

-Gluing the front panel to the cabinet was quite a challenge, using every slide clamp I own.
+Gluing the front panel to the cabinet was quite a challenge.
+I have a pretty good assortment of slide clamps; this project used every one of them!

 I used some oak shaded wood putty and filled all the joints.
 This worked much better when I started using masking tape on both sides of the joint, and puttied between them.
 This not only kept the putty from filling the surounding grain, but also left it high by the thickness of the tape.
 Upon sanding, the joint was flush, even if there was a little shrinkage.
 I also cut the top out of the original bezel, which will no longer be used, and used it to fill in the open top of the frame.